-Date Action By or With Whom Taken M § ED Interval 1 May 4 7 p.m.
+Date Action By or With Whom Taken M § ED Interval 1 May 2 Recommended day to post notice of council meeting to canvass the returns if canvass will be on 3rd day after election.
+Note: Notice must be posted at least 72 hours before time of meeting.
+Due to late ballots that can be counted, a later canvass may be likely.
+City Secretary 11.13 1st Sat May 3 7 a.m. to 7 p.m.
+ELECTION DAY.
+Note: Early voting clerk's office must remain open for early voting activities.
+Voting by sick or disabled voters may occur at the main early voting place where electronic voting systems are used at precinct polling place (SOS Form 6-57).
+City Secretary 10.13(c)(1) ED May 3 Deliver early voting ballots, etc., to EVBB.
+Note: Second key to ballot box is delivered by chief of police or marshal.
+City Secretary Judge EVBB (sets time) 10.13(c)(1) 9.57(b)(1) ED May 3 5 p.m.
+LAST HOUR for late applications for ballots (SOS Form 5-32) from voters who became ill or disabled on or after ED - 12 days.
+City Secretary 9.72(b) ED May 3 7 p.m.
 LAST HOUR for receiving ballots from voters who became ill or disabled ill or disabled on or after ED - 12 days.
-City Secretary 9.72(b) ED May 4 7 p.m.
+City Secretary 9.72(b) ED May 3 7 p.m.
 LAST HOUR to receive mailed ballots with no postmark, except overseas and armed forces ballots and certain ballots placed for delivery before this deadline.
 Note: Check mailbox at 7 pm regardless of regular delivery schedule.
 See deadline ED +1 day.
-City Secretary 9.50(a) ED May 4 Receive precinct records, voted ballots, etc. Note: Chief of police or marshal receives keys to ballot boxes containing voted ballots.
-City Secretary Mayor 10.13(c) 10.32(d) ED May 4 Prepare unofficial tabulation of results.
+City Secretary 9.50(a) ED May 3 after 7 p.m.
+Receive precinct records, voted ballots, etc. Note: Chief of police or marshal receives keys to ballot boxes containing voted ballots.
+City Secretary Mayor 10.13(c) 10.32(d) ED May 3 after 7 p.m.
+Prepare unofficial tabulation of results.
 Note: Presiding judge must notify City Secretary if counting will not be complete by 2 a.m.
-City Secretary 10.34 10.32(b) ED Mon May 6 5 p.m.
+City Secretary 10.34 10.32(b) ED Mon May 5 5 p.m.
 LAST DAY to receive mailed ballots if the carrier envelope arrives before 5 p.m. and has a cancellation mark indicating it was placed for delivery at or before 7 p.m. local time for the place of election.
 Note: Because the deadline falls on Sun, it moves to Mon.
 This deadline applies to voters who applied for a ballot by mail and cast a by-mail ballot from within the U.S. Check your mailbox at 5 p.m.
-City Secretary 9.50(a) +1 (+2) May 6 FIRST DAY for public access to early voting by mail applications, ballot materials, and annual ABBMs.
-Note: Because the deadline falls on Sun, it moves to Mon.
-City Secretary 11.70(d)(2) +1 (+2) May 6 LAST DAY to deliver provisional ballots to voter registrar of each county in which city is located.
-Note: Because the deadline falls on Sun, it moves to Mon.
-City Secretary 10.30(a)(2) +1 (+2) Tue May 7 to Mon May 13 Period during which EVBB may meet to count ballots received from outside the U.S. if the early voting clerk certifies that all ballots mailed from outside the U.S. have been received.
-Note: The ED interval is +13 in Nov. of even numbered years.
-Early Voting Ballot Board 11.02 +3 through +9
+City Secretary 9.50(a) +1 (+2)